carlos-sierra/eadam/readme.txt

 -- produce report (after loading awr data from TAR file as described above)
 1) navigate to eadam/stage_system directory (the one that contains this readme.txt)
-2) as SYS or eadam user, run @eadam_report.sql to create ZIP with report
+2) as eadam user, run @eadam_report.sql to create ZIP with report

-Notes:
-1. load process automatically generates report, so extra reports are useful to narrow analysis window.

 ****************************************************************************************